Sinti: History

 From 1926 to 1973, Pro Juventute, a Swiss children's charity, with the support of Swiss authorities, committed crimes against humanity against the Yenish, Manouche, and Sinti people in Switzerland by forcibly removing children from their families and placing them in foster homes, adoptive families, and correctional institutions through the Kinder der Landstrasse (Children of the Open Road) project.
 This was part of a wider effort to forcibly assimilate these traditionally nomadic communities into the sedentary Swiss society.
 In February 2025, the Swiss government formally acknowledged that the forced removals and assimilation efforts constitute a crime against humanity under international law.

+The traditional occupations of the Sinti people include musicians, gardeners, waiters, iron pickers, and mechanics.
+Music plays a significant role in shaping Sinti identity.

 The Holocaust

 The Sinti migrated to Germany in the early 15th century.
 Despite their long presence, they were still generally regarded as beggars and thieves, and, by 1899, the police kept a central register on Sinti, Roma, and Yenish peoples.
-Nazi Germany considered them racially inferior (see Nazism and race), and persecuted them throughout Germany during the Nazi period – the Nuremberg Laws of 1935 often being interpreted to apply to them as well as the Jews.
+Nazi Germany considered them racially inferior (see Nazism and race), and persecuted them throughout Germany during the Nazi period – the Nuremberg Laws of 1935 applying to them as well as the Jews.
+From 1935, Sinti found themselves interned in Zigeunerlager ("Gypsy camps").

 Adolf Eichmann recommended that Nazi Germany solve the "Gypsy Question" simultaneously with the Jewish Question, resulting in the deportation of the Sinti to clear room to build homes for ethnic Germans.
 Some were sent to the territory of Poland, or elsewhere, including some deported to the territory of Yugoslavia by the Hamburg Police in 1939.
 Others were confined to designated areas, and many were eventually murdered in gas chambers.
 Many Sinti and Roma were taken to Auschwitz-Birkenau, where they were put in a special section, called the "gypsy camp".
 Josef Mengele often performed some of his infamous experiments on Sinti and Roma.
 On 2 August 1944, the "gypsy camp" was closed, and approximately 4,000 Sinti and Roma were gassed during the night of 2–3 August and burnt in the crematoria.
 The date 2 August is commemorated as Roma and Sinti Holocaust Remembrance Day.

 In the concentration camps, the Sinti were forced to wear either a black triangle, indicating their classification as "asocial", or a brown triangle, specifically reserved for Sinti, Roma, and Yenish peoples.